Special Educational Needs and Disabilities : Report

 • ensuring that the Governing Body is kept up to date with matters relating to SEND

-The SEND Governor (Mrs Clarke) has responsibility for:
+The SEND Governor (Mrs Ling) has responsibility for:

 • liaising with the SENCo and Head teacher to ensure that they remain fully informed with regards to SEND provision and needs in school